coredns/coredns/plugin/cache/README.md

 * **TTL** max TTL in seconds.
 If not specified, the maximum TTL will be used, which is 3600 for noerror responses and 1800 for denial of existence ones.
     Setting a TTL of 300: `cache 300` would cache records up to 300 seconds.
-* **MINTTL** min TTL in seconds for positive responses.
-If not specified defaults to 0, which means the default TTL from the backend is used.
-Specifying a min TTL > 0 can be used to limit queries to the backend by caching longer than the domain owner intended.
 * **ZONES** zones it should cache for.
 If empty, the zones from the configuration block are used.

 Each element in the cache is cached according to its TTL (with **TTL** as the max).